juliendelplanque/raspirestmonitor/README.md

 Raspi REST monitor
 ================

-Simply a REST server and a REST client to monitor package updates needed, temperature and voltage of your raspberry-pi.
+Simply a REST server and a REST client to fetch data from your raspberry pi.

-Currently only work on for raspberry-pi running Archlinux.
+Data that the REST API provide now:
+- packages updates needed (only for pacman and yaourt currently)
+- sensors data
+- system info (may not work on other distributions than Archlinux)

+If you try this on another distribution, it may or may not work, I didn't test it already.

 This program is really young, it will be improved by the time ;)

 TODO:
-- Implement login on both server and client side
+- ~~Implement login on both server and client side~~
-- Manage requests errors
+- Fully manage requests errors
 - Support other distribs
 - Add more interfaces
 - Create a setup script that configure the server
-- Find a way to manage and save securely passwords on the server
+- ~~Find a way to manage and save securely passwords on the server~~

 Installation:
 ============